Teresita Castillo: Reception

-Initially, permission to venerate Mary under the title of "Our Lady, Mediatrix of all graces" was granted by then Bishop Alfred Versoza.
+Initially, permission to venerate Mary under the title of Our Lady, Mediatrix of all graces was granted by then Bishop Alfred Versoza.
 In 1951 the Philippine church hierarchy declared that there was no supernatural intervention in the reported happenings in Lipa.
-Verzosa's successor, the apostolic administrator Rufino Santos, ordered that no petals be given to anyone by the Lipa Carmelite community and the statue of Our Lady, Mediatrix be withdrawn from public view.
+Verzosa's successor, the apostolic administrator Rufino Santos, ordered that no petals be given to anyone by the Lipa Carmelite community and the statue of Our Lady, Mediatrix, be withdrawn from public view.

-Verzosa, who allowed the apparitions to be publicized and for the Mediatrix to be venerated, was stripped of all administrative duties, remaining a bishop in name only.
+Verzosa, who allowed the apparitions to be publicised and for the Mediatrix to be venerated, was stripped of all administrative duties, remaining a bishop in name only.
 Though he had used his family's wealth to rebuild the churches and schools of war-torn Lipa, he was accused of mishandling the war reparations and finances of the diocese.
 He lived in exile at his Vigan home, reduced to rolling tobacco leaves to augment the family income.
 In January 2013 Cardinal Gaudencio Rosales, Archbishop Emeritus of Manila, opened the diocesan process of the cause of beatification and canonization of Verzosa.

 In 1992, Archbishop Mariano Gaviola granted permission to once again display the image of Our Lady, Mediatrix of all graces.
-In November 2009 Gaviola's successor, Archbishop Ramon Arguelles created a commission to conduct a new investigation into the apparitions.
+In November 2009, Gaviola's successor, Archbishop Ramon Arguelles, created a commission to conduct a new investigation into the apparitions.
 In an interview, Arguelles said that the "Mediatrix phenomenon is the greatest thing that has ever happened to the church of Lipa".
-He also mentioned the fervor of the faithful of the diocese and "friendly pressure to declare the apparitioins authentic".
+He also mentioned the fervor of the faithful of the diocese and "friendly pressure to declare the apparitions authentic".

-The Carmelite convent in Lipa, the site of the reported apparitions, is the subject of major pilgrimages in the Philippines, one attended by the president of Philippines.
+The Carmelite convent in Lipa, the site of the reported apparitions, is the subject of major pilgrimages in the Philippines, one attended by the president of the Philippines.

-According to a new decree dated September 12, 2015, Arguellas approved the apparitions as "supernatural in character and worthy of belief" the apparitions to Teresita Castillo.
+According to a new decree dated September 12, 2015, Arguelles approved the apparitions as "supernatural in character and worthy of belief" – the apparitions to Teresita Castillo.

 However, in May 2016, the Congregation of the Doctrine of the Faith under Cardinal Gerhard Ludwig Müller overruled the archbishop and rejected his 2012 decree declaring that the apparitions in Batangas in 1948 were not authentic.
-Arguelles himself disclosed the ruling by the CDF in an archdiocesan communiqué on May 31.
-In its decree, the Congregation stated that Pope Pius XII had made a definitive confirmation in 1951 against the supposed apparitions declaring that they "were not of supernatural origin", which the local authority had no authority to overrule.
+Argüelles himself disclosed the ruling by the CDF in an archdiocesan communiqué on May 31.
+In its decree, the Congregation stated that Pope Pius XII had made a definitive confirmation in 1951 against the supposed apparitions, declaring that they "were not of supernatural origin", which the local authority had no authority to overrule.